toji/toji.dev/webgpu-best-practices/index.md

 with WebGL or one of the native APIs.
 If you're interested in learning WebGPU, check out the following resources first (and be sure to come back when you've figured out the basics!)

+### By Me
+ - [Your first WebGPU App](https://codelabs.developers.google.com/your-first-webgpu-app) - A codelab I wrote for Google I/O to introduce developers to WebGPU's basics.

+### Around the Web
  - [WebGPU Fundamentals](https://webgpufundamentals.org/) - In-depth walkthroughs of WebGPU concepts with live examples/visualizations
  - [Raw WebGPU](https://alain.xyz/blog/raw-webgpu) - A beautifully presented tutorial
  - [WebGPU: All the cores, none of the canvas](https://surma.dev/things/webgpu/) - A tutorial focused on using compute shaders